nekristiana/Transcoding/README.md

 ### Sketch No 1
 **Location translation**
-The poster would be placed on underlying grid with coordinates on the crossroads of the grid lines.
+The poster could be placed on underlying grid with coordinates on the crossroads of the grid lines.
 Therefore these indication points could be used to transcode the poster in many different ways or just make a vectorized clone of it, away from digital .jpg image.

 <img src="https://github.com/nekristiana/Transcoding/blob/master/images/sketch1.jpg" width="70%">